HowProgrammingWorks/SelfAssessment/Skills/JavaScript.md

   - new Error 🎓 known
   - with 👂 heard
 - Functions
-  - function declaration
+  - function declaration 🎓 known
-  - function expression
+  - function expression 🎓 known
   - return 🖐️ used
-  - default parameters
+  - default parameters 🎓 known
   - functional object 🖐️ used
 - Data structures
   - Array 🖐️ used